 Tellingly, it’s the grunt who spits and pees in the bushes, the Ugly Earthling as it were, who becomes the first victim and gets the party started.
 The resulting sequence with exploding ships, exploding people, and a xenomorph attacking in a darkened field, is sensational and worth the protracted build up.

-From a story by Michael Green & Jack Paglen.
+From a screen story by Michael Green & Jack Paglen.

 Based on characters created by Dan O’Bannon & Ronald Shusett.

-Michael Fassbender and xenomorph Alien: Covenant images: 20th Century Fox.
+Michael Fassbender and xenomorph Alien: Covenant movie images: 20th Century Fox.